 Sara suggests he goes to visit each friends and find out what had happened to them some good 16 years ago.
 Hence, his Pilgrimage.
 Once you read the book, the title is very straightforward.

-I don’t want to reveal too much from the book, but I re-read this few times already, and quite enjoy it.
+I don’t want to reveal too much from the book, but I re-read this few times already, and quite enjoyed it.
 The first half of the book is a good page turner as you will be focusing on the mystery on what happened to the group.
-As Tsukuru seeks his friend one by one, you will find more about what happened.
+As Tsukuru seeks his friends one by one, you will find more about what happened.

 Another thing I noticed about this book is, for the first time in Murakami novel history, it mentions Facebook and Google.
 Wow.
 That was kind of unexpected, as his world is often has “ageless” feeling to it.
-This definitely reminded me the story is talking place in somewhere relatively close to present.
+This definitely reminded me the story is talking place in somewhere relatively recent.

 Last half of the book is quite poignant as Tsukuru travels far to see the last friend of the group.
 He gets closer and closer to what happened to the friends.
 I think, the theme of the book is weakness in people, and how vulnerable we can be.
 This part reminded me a lot of Murakami’s past characters such as Reiko and Naoko from Norwegian Wood, or Kiki from Dance Dance Dance.